 I laughed at the first of these, and a cleaning girl popped her head out of a room to see what was up.
 Immediately, I pointed at the poster, and we both had a laugh.
 I made a mental note to look her up later on, after having a few shots of xeo.

 While walking around outside, I think I upset the entire balance of the town.
-I swear many of the townspeople hadn’t seen a white person before, or hadn’t in years.
+I swear many of the townspeople hadn’t seen a white person before or hadn’t in years.
 People rode past me on their bikes and nearly crashed while they craned their heads back at me.
 Tables of unemployed youths stopped their drinking and bragging and stared at me as I strolled by.
 Nobody even tried to sell me anything – an unprecedented state of affairs in Vietnam.

 Saw Brian and Andrew just outside the hotel, and we decided to get some beer.
 Found a little hole in the wall and sat down.
 We were right across from the town market and Dzao and Hmong girls got a real kick out of our white faces.
 I was wearing a white t-shirt and shades, which were sitting atop my head.
 Andrew said it was only a matter of time before the entire town did away with its ethnic outfits and switched over to what I was wearing.
-In a few years they’d all look like me, and I’d have been responsible for the demise of entire cultures.
-I had to give it to Andrew – for a ranking official in the New Zealand Air Force, he had a brilliant, dry sense of humor.
+In a few years, they’d all look like me, and I’d have been responsible for the demise of entire cultures.
+I had to give it to Andrew – for a ranking official in the New Zealand Air Force, he had a brilliant, dry sense of humour.
 Perhaps being in the NZ Air Force helped nurture his odd sense of wit…

 The town seemed to have an electricity problem…and it was hot as hell.
-Walked around with Brian and Andrew until night was falling and we saw some lights around town.
+Walked around with Brian and Andrew until the night was falling and we saw some lights around town.
 Got back to the hotel – no juice yet, but they were starting up a generator.
 And soon we had fans and air-con.
 That was unfortunately intermittent throughout the night, but we made do.

 Sat down in the lobby to relax for a bit.
 A few locals were gathering to watch the Vietnam-Qatar Asia Cup soccer match.
-One fellow sat next to me, and started to compare our body parts.
+One fellow sat next to me and started to compare our body parts.
 Stay with me here.
 He pointed to his gut – then to mine.
 Similar.
 I flexed a bicep – he did the same.
 Fairly similar.
-I then pointed to my groin, and held my hands about a foot apart.
+I then pointed to my groin and held my hands about a foot apart.
 He fell to the floor laughing.
 And I just sat there…wondering where the cleaning girl was hiding.

 The official finally left us alone, an-useful Chi taught us some Vietnamese words.
 Probably the best was ‘mui to,’ or ‘big nose,’ what many locals call us foreigners.
-And it was pertinent – my Jewish schnozz is sizeable, and Andrew has a bit of a beak too.
-Chi taught us to say ‘hello, my name is big nose – hello, small nose.’
+And it was pertinent – my Jewish schnozz is sizeable, and Andrew has a bit of a break too.
+Chi taught us to say ‘hello, my name is the big nose – hello, small nose.’
 Very mature.

 Got back to the hotel.
 It was Saturday night, but that didn’t mean that the town was hopping.
 Nowhere to go, really.
 The only place that had seemed interesting was the hotel’s own karaoke room – but there was only intermittent electricity and that was out.
 Chi had wondered aloud whether this karaoke room was ‘black door’ or ‘boom-boom’ karaoke, i.e…well, you know what I mean.
 But we never even had a peek, given the lack of power.
 We watched a bit of the soccer match, it was 1-1.
 It went into extra time…the lobby where we were sitting was like a sauna…we had enough and headed upstairs.
 It was 11 p.m. or so, and the morning radio broadcast was looming large.
 Ugh.